How Does the Gracious Lotus Inspire Us to Find Beauty in Life’s Struggles? (2025)

 How does the gracious lotus inspire us to find beauty in life’s struggles?

-What is meant by the term “gracious lotus” and how is it different from general lotus symbolism?
+What is meant by the term “gracious lotus” in this article?

 Which lotus species are most relevant when discussing its symbolism and uses?